goabstract/Awesome-Design-Tools/README.md

 I bet you heard about Design Systems, as it’s a pretty trendy topic.
 Design systems provide consistent, robust design patterns to keep design and development in sync.
 They are essentially collections of rules, constraints, and principles, implemented in design and code.
 Here you can find tools to build, maintain and organize your own design system.

+* [Cabana](https://cabanadesignsystem.com/) — a Premium Design System for Sketch that helps you create amazing products faster than ever before.
 * [Design System Manager](https://www.invisionapp.com/design-system-manager/) — Invision's design system manager.
 * [Frontify](https://frontify.com/) — create graphical guidelines, patterns libraries, design systems.
 * [Lingo](https://www.lingoapp.com/) — create a shared asset library with your entire team. ![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)